woossi0/suite/docs/usermanual/source/intro/installation/ubuntu/postinstall.rst

 Service port configuration
 --------------------------

 The Tomcat and PostgreSQL services run on ports **8080** and **5432** respectively.
-These ports can often conflict with existing services on the systemk, in which case the ports must be changed.
+These ports can often conflict with existing services on the system, in which case the ports must be changed.

 Changing the Tomcat port
 ^^^^^^^^^^^^^^^^^^^^^^^^